Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 C:/>DIR "\RADIO" /A:D/S/B/P

-By default, DOS Command's output is directly sent to the screen for viewing.
-If you need a printout on paper, then we must save the output into a text file.
-This method uses an output re-direction symbol (>) followed by a text file name.
-The following command saves the output to the FolderList.txt file.
+By default, the output of a DOS command is displayed directly on the screen.
+If you need a printed copy, the output must first be saved to a text file.
+This can be done using the output redirection symbol (>) followed by the desired file name.
+For example, the following command saves the output to a file named FolderList.txt:

 C:/>DIR "\RADIO" /A:D/S/B > FolderList.txt